MikeHill7/walkthru2/README.md

 ## Introduction

-This is a sample repo for walkthru 2 of fast.ai course
+This is a sample repo for walkthru 2 of fast.ai course.

 This is another paragraph.

-## More details

 Here's a list: